Jbleezy/BO1-Reimagined/README.md

 * No longer plays audio after exiting the map due to being hit by the upgraded V-R11
 * Fixed a bug that would sometimes cause the Director to sream in the water after already being killed
 * No longer screams in the water if damaged while attacking
+* Power no longer needs to be on for an electrified zombie to drop a Max Ammo

 ### Monkeys (Shangri-La)
 * Keep attempting to spawn until they successfully spawn during the whole duration while a powerup is active on the ground